Torthu/grunt-slack-webhook/README.md

-# grunt-slack-webhook
+# grunt-slack-webhook-plus

 > Grunt plugin that can push messages to [slack](http://slack.com/) service using web hooks.

-__Note:__ This is a fork of the original [grunt-slack-hook](https://github.com/pwalczyszyn/grunt-slack-hook) by pwalczyszyn.
+__Note:__ This is a fork of [grunt-slack-webhook](https://github.com/kriskbx/grunt-slack-webhook) by kriskbx which is a fork of the original [grunt-slack-hook](https://github.com/pwalczyszyn/grunt-slack-hook) by pwalczyszyn.
 It's working with the current version of Slack that uses webhook-urls instead of access tokens.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`